-David is a former Rome Scholar at the British School at Rome, and was a Sir James Knott Fellow at the University of Newcastle upon Tyne.
+David is Honorary Professor in the Kent Law School and a Fellow of the Centre for Heritage.
+He is a former Rome Scholar at the British School at Rome, and was a Sir James Knott Fellow at the University of Newcastle upon Tyne.
 He was previously a member of the Department of Antiquities at the Fitzwilliam Museum, University of Cambridge, and Reader in Mediterranean Archaeology at Swansea University.
 He was awarded his chair in Archaeological Heritage through UEA, and was Director of the Heritage Futures Research Unit at the University of Suffolk.
-He is a Fellow of the Royal Society of Arts (FRSA) and is a regional lead for the RSA Heritage Network.
-He is a Fellow of the Society of Antiquaries (FSA) and a Senior Fellow of the Higher Education Academy (SFHEA).
+He is a Fellow of the Royal Society of Arts (FRSA) and is a regional lead for the RSA Heritage Network; a Fellow of the Society of Antiquaries (FSA); and a Senior Fellow of the Higher Education Academy (SFHEA).

 David is the holder of the 2012 Archaeological Institute of America (AIA) Outstanding Public Service Award, and the 2012 SAFE Beacon Award, in recognition of his research on cultural property.